Introducing Our Rant Against Carvana Co.

 Carvana Co.
 (NYSE: CVNA) Ownership Details

-Jun 29, 2022, it was reported that the Company’s largest institutional holder is Price (T.Rowe) Associates Inc holding total of 20.1 million shares that make 19.00% of the company’s total number of shares and are currently priced at 390.36 million.
+Mar 30, 2022, it was reported that the Company’s largest institutional holder is Price (T.Rowe) Associates Inc holding total of 13.43 million shares that make 14.91% of the company’s total number of shares and are currently priced at 1.6 billion.

-The securities firm Baillie Gifford and Company holds 10.9 million shares of CVNA, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 10.30%, and the holding percentage of shares is valued at 211.71 million.
+The securities firm FMR, LLC holds 10.44 million shares of CVNA, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 11.59%, and the holding percentage of shares is valued at 1.25 billion.

 An overview of Carvana Co.’s technicals